mdiftekhar1992/Churn-Analysis-SSMS-Power-BI-Machine-Learning-/README.md

-**Excited to share Churn Analysis Project using SQL Server, Power BI, and Machine Learning.**
+**Excited to share Telecom Customer Churn Analysis Project using SQL Server, Power BI, and Machine Learning.**

-In this complete CHURN ANALYSIS project, we will cover a wide range of insights which includes:
+In this complete TELECOM CUSTOMER CHURN ANALYSIS project, we will cover a wide range of insights which includes:
 1. ETL process in SQL Server
 2. Data Cleaning in SQL Server
 3. Power BI Transformations